 - Slice the avocados, remove and discard the pit.
 Then use a paring knife to slice the fruit lengthwise and then crosswise.
 Scoop out the flesh and mash with a fork until chunky.

 - Add the lime juice and toss to prevent browning, then fold in the remaining ingredients.

 - Taste as you go!
 Correct the seasoning by adding a little more lime juice or salt, or even an extra clove of garlic.
-Remember that the flavours will become stronger as its sits, so don't go overboard.
+Remember that the flavors will become stronger as it sits, so don't go overboard.